elenderg/PAL-1000/instruções de compilação.md

 `To decide if a string is any pause:`
-`If the string is ",", say yes.`
+`If the string is "_,", say yes.`
-`If the string is ";", say yes.`
+`If the string is "_;", say yes.`
-`If the string is "and", say yes.`
+`If the string is "_and", say yes.`
-`If the string is "or", say yes.`
+`If the string is "_or", say yes.`
 `Say no.`

-89. Some types, like "An inch is 1440 twips", are "unit of measure" types.
+89. Some types, like "_An inch is 1440 twips", are "_unit of measure_" types.
 The CAL uses such types to automatically convert units of measure at compile time.
 These types are scanned by this guy:

 `To scan a type given a rider (unit of measure):`
 `If the compiler's abort flag is set, exit.`
 `Convert the rider's token to the type's scale.`
-`If the type's scale is 0, abort with "Zero is an invalid scale." and the type's locus; exit.` `Move the rider (compiler rules).`
+`If the type's scale is 0, abort with "_Zero is an invalid scale._" and the type's locus; exit.` `Move the rider (compiler rules).`
 `Scan the type's base name given the rider.`
-`If the rider's token is not the period byte, abort with "Types need to end with a period, I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not the period byte, abort with "_Types need to end with a period, I found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Index the type.`